VeloMetro Mobility: History

 VeloMetro announced bankruptcy, effective January 23, 2023.

+As of July 2023, the assets of Veemo have been acquired by Envo Drive Systems, which hopes to put the Veemo into production by summer 2024.

 Vehicle

 The Veemo is a single person, pedal-electric (Pedelec) hybrid vehicle which is regulated as an electric bicycle to a top speed of 32 km/h (20 mph) and power limit of 500 watts in Canada.
 The second generation vehicle weighs 62 kg and is capable of climbing hills of up to a 20% grade.
 It is semi-enclosed and has sufficient storage space to hold a full-sized overhead baggage suitcase.
 The internal battery is replenished through battery swapping.

 Veemo Service

-Veemo is similar to car2go, providing a one way fleet sharing service accessible through a website or a smartphone app.
-Members do not need a driver's license and can register and start using the vehicles immediately.
-Riders pay by-the-minute rates and can park the vehicles in any valid parking spot within the designated home zone, which are indicated in an in-dash display.
+Veemo Service was an idea similar to car2go, to provide a one way fleet sharing service accessible through a website or a smartphone app.
+Members would not need a driver's license and would register and start using the vehicles immediately.
+Riders would pay by-the-minute and park the vehicles in any valid parking spot within the designated home zone, which would be indicated in an in-dash display.

+This service was never implemented, as it was planned around the fully enclosed prototype vehicle, which was never developed beyond the prototyping stage.